Quick tunnels

 localcan http 3000

 Opens a tunnel to http://localhost:3000.
 LocalCan generates a random .local name (e.g. swift-falcon.local) and a Public URL on the LocalCan.dev domain.
+The .local name is served over HTTPS, and http://swift-falcon.local redirects to it.
+LocalCan turns on the local HTTP and HTTPS proxy automatically if it is not already running.

 If you have a custom domain verified for your account, pin the tunnel to it with --url (handy for OAuth callbacks and other URLs you can't change between runs):